apache/myfaces-tobago/example/facelets/readme.txt

  -DartifactId=jsf-facelets -Dversion=1.0.14 -Dpackaging=jar

-Enable the generating of the tobago.taglib.xml in the tobago-core with the profile generate-facelet-taglib

- mvn -Pgenerate-facelet-taglib
+Please build the tobago-facelets.jar in contrib/facelets.
+This arifact requires the tobago-core-sources.jar artifact.
+The tobago-core-sources.jar is generated with the profile attach-source int core (mvn -P attach-source).